 Chicken Tortilla Soup:

-- Preheat a pot with oil over medium-high heat.
-Add chopped onion, garlic and chopped jalapeño and sauté until veggies soften.
+- Preheat a pot or dutch oven with olive oil over medium-high heat.
+Add chopped onion, garlic, and chopped jalapeño and sauté until veggies soften.

 - Remove chicken from the pot and shred it using 2 forks.
-Add shredded chicken back to the soup and simmer another 5 minutes then add lime juice.
+Add shredded chicken back to the soup and simmer another 5 minutes.
+Remove from heat and stir in cilantro and lime juice.

-- Serve the soup with some tortilla strips, pieces of avocado, fresh cilantro and lime wedges.
+- Serve the soup garnished with some tortilla strips, diced avocado, fresh cilantro and lime wedges, or use your favorite toppings.

 Best Chicken Tortilla Soup I’ve ever had!
 I’ve already shared it with friends.
 It’s going in my permanent file!
 Easy and amazing!